Gori, Georgia: History

 The territory of Gori has been populated since the early Bronze Age.
 According to medieval Georgian chronicles, the town of Gori was founded by King David IV (r.
 1089–1125) who settled refugees from Armenia there.
 However, the fortress of Gori (Goris-Tsikhe) appears to have been in use already in the 7th century, and archaeological evidence indicates the existence of an urban community in Classical Antiquity.
 In 1299, Gori was captured by the Alan tribesmen fleeing the Mongol conquest of their original homeland in the North Caucasus.
-The Georgian king George V recovered the town in 1320, pushing the Alans back over the Caucasus mountains.
+The Georgian king George V recovered the town in 1320, pushing the Alans back over the Caucasus Mountains.

 With the downfall of the medieval Georgian kingdom, Gori – strategically located at the crossroads of major transit routes – was frequently targeted by foreign invaders, and changed its masters on several occasions.
 It was first taken and sacked by Uzun Hassan of the Ak Koyunlu in 1477, followed by Tahmasp I of Persia in the mid-16th century.
 By the end of that century, Gori briefly passed to the Ottomans through the 1578–90 Ottoman–Persian War, and became their major outpost in Georgia until being recovered by the Georgians under Simon I of Kartli after heavy fighting in 1599.
 The town was once again garrisoned by the Persians under Shah Abbas I in 1614.
 Following successive occupations by the Ottomans (1723–35) and Persians (1735–40s), Gori returned to Georgian control under the kings Teimuraz II and Erekle II whose efforts helped to advance economy and culture in the town.
 Following the Russian annexation of Georgia, Gori was granted the status of a town within the Gori Uyezd of the Tiflis Governorate in 1801.
 It grew in size and population throughout the 19th century.
-A plan of 1824 shows the town on the hill slopes below the citadel, and a mote around it.
+A plan of 1824 shows the town on the hill slopes below the citadel, and a moat around it.
 The town was destroyed in the 1920 earthquake, and almost completely rebuilt in the Soviet period.
 An important industrial center in Soviet times, Gori suffered from an economic collapse and the outflow of the population during the years of a post-Soviet crisis of the 1990s.

 Gori is close to the Georgian–Ossetian conflict zone.
 It is connected to breakaway South Ossetia's capital Tskhinvali via a railroad spur which has been defunct since the early 1990s.
 Since the 2000s, Georgia has increased the military infrastructure in and around the city.
 Thus, the Central Military Hospital was relocated from Tbilisi to Gori and re-equipped in October 2006.
 On January 18, 2008, Georgia's second NATO-standard base to accommodate the 1st Infantry Brigade (Georgia) of the Georgian Ground Forces was established at Gori.
 The Georgian Agrarian Science Academy Branch was established in the city in 1995; this became Sukhishvili University in 2003.